dtoshniwal/dtoshniwal.github.io/blog/_posts/2020-08-06-first-post.md

 Earlier this year I got introduced to [Observable](http://observablehq.com/), a D3-based platform for making interactive data visualizations.
 A few weeks ago I started making an interative spline editor there and I have to say that it has been an enjoyable learning experience.

 I ended up filling up the notebook so that it can also serve as a gentle, gentle introduction to interactive design using smooth splines.
 If you have the time, [check it out here](https://observablehq.com/@dtoshniwal/interactive-design-with-smooth-splines).
+You can also play around with one of the interactive graphics here (the graphic may take a few seconds to load):

 <div id="observablehq-94ef5caf"></div>
 <script type="module">